Eagle Beach State Recreation Area

 The average temperatures in this area are 55° to 70° F during the spring and summer.
 High humidity and a high average rainfall make for a wet environment.
 Bring appropriate clothing and come prepared for unpredictable changes in weather.
 Winter snow conditions vary from wet and snowy to cold and clear.
 Average temperatures are in the 20's with extremes in the single digits.

 The Berry Patch cabin is on the campground road approximately 1/4 mile from the parking lot just past Saturday Creek cabin (above).
-No car access in winter; ski, hike or snow shoe from parking lot.
+No car access in winter (Oct.
+1 to May 1.); ski, hike or snow shoe from parking lot.
 Equipped with wooden sleeping platforms.

 GPS: N 58°31'26.35" W 134°48'43.55"